evolvingweb/custom_field_resize/README.md

 }
 ```

-To change the field size, there are three things we will do inside this hook.
+To change the field size, there are four things we will do inside this hook.

 ### Resize the Columns